furkleindustries/accelerator-core/README.md

 * React, for its simple componenting and graceful, reactive updates.
 * Redux, for providing elegant inversion of control and pure componenting in React.
 * create-react-app, a similarly-focused one-command prototype solution.
-* Twine, which formed the basic notion of the story graph implemented here, with nodes connected by user-clickable links.
+* Twine, which formed the basic notion of the story graph implemented here, with nodes connected by user-clickable links, and additionally most of the ideas for built-in components found here.
 * Angular (and to a lesser extent Django), for the concept of an adjacent tool that allows quick creation and prototyping of new project assets.

 The first three of these are also extensively used within Accelerator.